Can You Have a Guide Dog If You’re in the Philippines and You are Blind?

 Now the main issue, about blind people in the Philippines and guide dogs

-Let’s make it straight, our environment here would not allow us to bring a guide dog outside our house why?
-Because of the following factors:
+Let’s be straightforward: our environment does not allow us to take a guide dog outside our home.
+Why is that?
+Here are the factors:

-But for example our cities are not polluted, are not congested and the citizens are aware, is it possible now to have guide dogs in the country?
-Aww still no I’m sorry… Because, as far as I know, you won’t be able to find one school for guide dogs anywhere in the Philippines.
-My suggestion is, you can still own any of those breeds I mentioned above, but to train it to be a guide dog is another issue.
+But let’s consider this: if our cities were not polluted, not congested, and the citizens were well-informed, would it then be possible to have guide dogs in the country?
+Unfortunately, the answer is still no. As far as I know, there are currently no schools for guide dog training in the Philippines.
+My suggestion is that you can still own any of the breeds I mentioned earlier, but training them to be guide dogs is a different matter altogether.

 Joey G.